lukaszstrak/DTSP-repository/README.md

 # DTSP repository

 The aim of this repository is to unify the process of testing DTPS algorithms.
-The repository instance file contains data of the original TSP problem instance (from TSPLIB) and 10 changes (subproblems).
+The repository instance file contains data of the original TSP problem instance (from TSPLIB) and 10 changes (sub-problems).
 Besides the data itself, data file contain the optimal value.
 The "plot" folder contains tour visualization in SVG format and highlighted edges that were changed.
 Contact to authors: Łukasz Strąk (lukasz.strak@us.edu.pl), Rafał Skinderowicz (rafal.skinderowicz@us.edu.pl).

 ## Selected Features
   - based on well-known TSPLIB instances,